Experience the unique sensation of the spectacular Disko as you look out across the Pleasure Beach.

 The Mulan - or 'caterpillar' because it looks like a giant one - spins passengers round and round on an undulating track before a canopy sends passengers into darkness.

-A new ride for the 2017 season, Reverse Time holds 24 passengers seated in a circular configuration facing outwards.
+Reverse Time holds 24 passengers seated in a circular configuration facing outwards.
 As the ride starts to spin, it is lifted into the air with the supporting turntable rotating in the opposite direction.
 Guests will dip and dive as the ride reaches a maximum of 20 revolutions per minute.
 Mid-cycle the ride will change direction adding to the excitment and the experience.

 Standing 22 metres tall above the seafront fun is our magnificent Skydrop.